-Rayito de Sol aims to work with families to prepare our students to excel as young leaders of tomorrow by combining a proprietary educational curriculum, tailored specifically for early learners with NAEYC (National Association for the Education of Young Children) accredited and professional childcare services.
+Rayito de Sol aims to work with families to prepare our students to excel as young leaders of tomorrow by combining a proprietary educational curriculum, tailored specifically for early learners with professional childcare services.
 We offer a unique alternative for parents and program participants to integrate childcare and education in a language immersion environment that is not only licensed and nationally accredited, but also focused on enhancing social awareness and cultural diversity in our shared communities.